renkun-ken/pipeR/README.md

 # hist(sample(rnorm(100),size=100,replace=FALSE))
 ```

-With the first-argument pipe operator `%>>%`, you may rewrite the first example as
+With the first-argument pipe operator `%>>%`, you can write code like

 ```
 rnorm(10000,mean=10,sd=1) %>>%